ahadjidj/Streaming-Workshop-with-HDF/README.md

   - Integration between NiFi and Kafka to benefit from latest Kafka improvements (transactions, message headers, etc)

 # Use case
 In this workshop, we will build a simplified streaming use case for a retail company.
-We will ingest data from MySQL Database and web apps logs to build a 360 view of a customer in real-time.
-This data can be stored on modern databases such as HDP, CDH or ElasticSearch to offer more scalability and agility compared to legacy DBs.
+We will ingest customer data from MySQL Database and web apps logs from web applications to build a 360 view of a customer in real-time.
+This data can be stored on modern datastores such as HBase, Kudu or ElasticSearch depending on the use case.

 Based on these two data streams, we can implement a fraud detection algorithm with ML algorithm or business rules.
 For instance, if a user updates his account (ex postal address) and buys an item that's more expensive than its average purchase, we may decide to investigate.
 This can be a sign that his account has been hacked and used to buy an expensive item that will be shipped to a new address.
 The following picture explains the high level architecture of the use case.

-Unfortunately, we have 2h30 fo this lab, and we won't be able to work on the stream processing part.
-You can continue to work on it later :)
+For today's lab, we have only 2h30 and we will focus only on the platform and flow management parts.
+You can come back to this lab later to work on the edge collection, stream processing and analytics parts.

 ![Image](https://github.com/ahadjidj/Streaming-Workshop-with-HDF/raw/master/images/use_cases.png)